 So I heard (through the grapevine, of course) that in a few days from now, you, my friend would be hosting a Halloween-themed bash.
 Now, I know you’re excited about it, and so am I!
-So that’s why we thought up the idea of a Halloween paper crafting article to provide you with lots of decorating inspirations.
+So that’s why we thought up the idea of a Halloween crafting article to provide you with lots of decorating inspirations.
 Naturally, of the paper crafting kind to get the whole family involved!

 But who’s gonna attend your party if no one is invited?
 Well, nobody, that’s for sure.
 So get those IVs ready.
 But don’t just go with the usual design for invitation cards.
 Instead, stock up on paper (both card stock paper and patterned), scissors (decorative and plain), and get a-crafting with the kids.

 For instance, you can go with this one-eyed monster or my personal favorite: this cute Dracula card:

 Then again, a jack-o’-lantern card embellished with cutouts and shapes is great too:

 What’s a Halloween party without some ghosts floating around?
 Let your kids draw the ghosts on a white sheet, cut them out using scissors, and create the eyes and nose from black construction paper.
 Glue the facial features to the cutout ghosts, then knot a string through the top of the cutouts.
 There you have it: friendly paper ghosts giving you that Halloween spirit.

 Make Halloween-themed cups of treats

 With a permanent markers and clear cups, you can turn a simple treat cup into a festive display for snacking during the party.
 Think fruit cups for a healthy alternative.